SnailCharger/davan690.github.io/_posts/2019-05-18-a-quick-jekyll-note.md

 There notes are directly taken from an online [Ucedmy]("") course that I did actually pay for after I couldn't make it work on windows.
 I would totally recommend this simple course in Jekyll to get on top of everything you can collect in bits over web searches.

+The key commands at the moment for me are:

+bundle exec jekyll build
+bundle exec jekyll serve
+bundle exec jekyll serve --watch
+[cmd + c]